devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Data augmentation is a powerful technique used in machine learning to enhance training datasets artificially by applying various transformations to images.
 By employing these techniques, models can achieve better generalization and robustness against variations found in real-world data.
 The provided Python script illustrates how easy it is to implement data augmentation using libraries like `imgaug`, which can significantly improve model performance in computer vision tasks.

-## 41) Why is image preprocessing, such as resizing, normalization, and edge detection, crucial for machine learning models?
-Provide code examples to demonstrate these preprocessing techniques.
+## <mark> 41) Why is image preprocessing, such as resizing, normalization, and edge detection, crucial for machine learning models?
+Provide code examples to demonstrate these preprocessing techniques. </mark>

 #### Importance of Image Preprocessing for Machine Learning Models